threefoldtech/digitalmeX/docs/packages/README.md

         - published  in webserver under:  $locationdm/$packagename/api/$restmethods (TO BE IMPLEMENTED)
     - also published in gedis under namespace $packagename
     - each file inside is an actor
-- blueprints
-    - flask blueprint, is the webserver part
-    - each subdir is a blueprint
 - chatflows
     - interactive communication, implemented as chat bots
     - each file inside is a chat bot